LOCAL FIRST INVESTING

 Community Supported Agriculture

-With Community Supported Agriculture (CSA) programs, The consumer buys ‘shares’ or subscribes to a local farm’s CSA early in the season.
+With Community Supported Agriculture (CSA) programs, The consumer buys ‘shares’ or subscribes to a farm’s CSA early in the season.
 Members regularly collect their share of fresh, local, and seasonal produce.
-This pre-selling CSA model helps farmers get up and running, builds food security in Alaska, and provides a direct connection to how and where food is produced.
+This pre-selling CSA model helps farmers get up and running, builds food security in Alaska, and provides a connection to how and where food is produced.

 Community Supported Fisheries